nl-squad/nl-cod2-library/README.md

-# cod2-library 🏞️
+# 🏞️ cod2-library

 Library repo for maps used in CoD2 by NoLimits servers.
+It holds all the nl-squad custom-made maps and scripts.

-# CI / CD ⚡️
+# ⚡️ CI / CD

 On **main** branch push all files will be tested if they don't contain any forbidden functions.
 Then if it succeeds all files will be deployed to VM under ~/cod2/library directory.

-Later on - when any server is restarted it needs to copy scripts and iwds and also build its own `000empty.iwd` file for purpose of generating pure client and refrence all the maps available.
+Later on - when any server is restarted it needs to copy scripts and iwds to its own contained library.
+Also a build of `000empty.iwd` file is required.
+This is for the purpose of generating a pure client and referencing all the maps available.

-# Roadmap 🛣️
+# 🛣️ Roadmap

 ✅ Support for iwds path nl-cli